uselesstechjunks/leetcode/docs/source/readlist.rst

 		DiT, Scalable Diffusion Models with Transformers
-		DiT, Scaling Rectified Flow Transformers for High-Resolution Image Synthesis ViT, Patch n' Pack: NaViT - a Vision Transformer for any Aspect Ratio and Resolution Eval, To Believe or Not to Believe Your LLM
+		DiT, Scaling Rectified Flow Transformers for High-Resolution Image Synthesis ViT, Patch n' Pack: NaViT - a Vision Transformer for any Aspect Ratio and Resolution Eval, HELM: Holistic Evaluation of Language Models Hallucination, SelfCheckGPT: Zero-Resource Black-Box Hallucination Detection for Generative Large Language Models Hallucination, A Survey of Hallucination in Large Foundation Models Hallucination, Hallucination Detection and Hallucination Mitigation: An Investigation Hallucination, MASSIVE Multilingual Abstract Meaning Representation: A Dataset and Baselines for Hallucination Detection Hallucination, Hallucination Detection: Robustly Discerning Reliable Answers in Large Language Models Hallucination, To Believe or Not to Believe Your LLM

 ******************************************************************************************
 Linear Algebra